 \subsection{Data-driven methods}

 Data-driven models provide an attractive means of replacing computationally expensive algorithmic components with faster surrogates, thereby enabling significant computational speedups.
 A wide range of such methods exists, each with distinct advantages with their suitability depending on the specific requirements of the application.
-In the present work, where the goal is to accelerate both pure and hybrid VE schemes through data-driven schemes, the primary criteria are high predictive accuracy and short inference times.
-Among available methods, linear regression and decision tree models stand out for their exceptionally fast evaluations, as will be demonstrated in \cref{ch_inferencetime}.
-However, classical decision trees produce only piecewise-constant predictions~\cite{vandenbos2024}.
-The training data are partitioned into bins over specific value ranges, and each bin corresponds to a discrete prediction.
-Input data are then mapped to the nearest bin, meaning that all inputs within the same bin yield identical outputs.
-While refinement of the training data improves representativeness, the inherent discontinuities at bin boundaries hinder the approximation of continuous functions.
-Since continuity is essential to ensure mass conservation, decision tree models are unsuitable for the present application.
-Other data-driven approaches permit greater flexibility in the input space but introduce substantial computational overhead during inference.
-Linear regression, in contrast, maintains continuity, offers efficient evaluation, and is therefore particularly well-suited for this setting.
-However, achieving high predictive accuracy requires careful selection of a representative feature space with respect to the target quantity.
-Importantly, enlarging the feature space does not necessarily improve performance.
-On the contrary, it may degrade results due to the curse of dimensionality~\cite{keogh2017}.
-In practice, a smaller but well-chosen feature space often proves more effective.
+In the present work, where the goal is to accelerate both pure and hybrid VE schemes through data-driven schemes \revisionTwo{}{by only replacing individual, algorithmic components}, the primary criteria are high predictive accuracy and short inference times.
+Among available methods, linear regression and spline interpolation models stand out for their exceptionally fast evaluations, which is demonstrated in \cref{ch_inferencetime}.

+Possible alternatives that are widely employed in reservoir engineering include operator-learning techniques \cite{wen2022b} and operator-based linearization methods \cite{voskov2017,khait2017}.
+Operator-learning approaches are well suited for capturing complex non-linear mappings and are particularly effective when predicting high-dimensional outputs, such as full solution fields \revisionTwo{of}{by replacing whole} partial differential equations~\cite{zhang2023,kazemi2023}.
+These methods can \revisionTwo{incorporate heterogeneous flow conditions and}{} achieve excellent accuracy at a very low evaluation cost.
+However, their use typically necessitates hundreds or even thousands of forward simulations to generate sufficiently rich training data that span the relevant input space.
+Since our objective is to predict scalar quantities rather than high-dimensional fields, such methods may not provide a meaningful advantage in our setting.

+Conversely, operator-based linearization techniques focus on local, linear approximations of non-linear operators within the numerical scheme.
+These approaches can be highly effective for intricate or strongly non-linear operators but offer limited benefits when applied to the comparatively simple relationships considered in this work.
+In cases where very high accuracy is required, we instead employ spline interpolation, which provides a local, bicubic approximation.
+In this work, we predominantly use linear regression models because of their low inference cost, and resort to spline interpolation only in cases where increased accuracy is essential.